One-way function: Other candidates

 Other candidates for one-way functions include the hardness of the decoding of random linear codes, the hardness of certain lattice problems, and the subset sum problem (Naccache–Stern knapsack cryptosystem).

 Universal one-way function

 There is an explicit function f that has been proved to be one-way, if and only if one-way functions exist.
 In other words, if any function is one-way, then so is f.
 Since this function was the first combinatorial complete one-way function to be demonstrated, it is known as the "universal one-way function".
 The problem of finding a one-way function is thus reduced to provingperhaps non-constructivelythat one such function exists.

 There also exists a function that is one-way if polynomial-time bounded Kolmogorov complexity is mildly hard on average.
 Since the existence of one-way functions implies that polynomial-time bounded Kolmogorov complexity is mildly hard on average, the function is a universal one-way function.

+Quantum one-way functions

+Post-quantum one-way functions are classical functions whose inversion is assumed to remain computationally hard even for quantum computers.Quantum one-way functions (QOWFs), and related quantum cryptographic primitives, instead produce quantum states as outputs.
+A typical QOWF efficiently maps of a classical input to a quantum state.
+As in the classical setting, the mapping is easy to compute but intended to be difficult to invert.
+Depending on the construction, this hardness may arise from computational assumptions or directly from the laws of quantum mechanics, such as the Holevo bound, the no-cloning theorem, and the impossibility of perfectly distinguishing non-orthogonal quantum states.
+Consequently, some QOWFs provide information-theoretic security, provided that only a bounded number of copies of the output state are available.
+QOWFs have been proposed as building blocks for quantum public-key cryptography, quantum digital signatures, quantum money, and other quantum cryptographic protocols.